sifiwizard/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+It allows users to login in and out.
+Has admin specific privlages and tests databases and card checkout.
+Can uodate produtes and catagories from browser.

+## Pictures
+[]
+[]
+[]
+[]
+[]

 ## Setup